ducktordanny/tools/macos.md

 ### Yoink

-> Helps you holding files in front of you when
+> Helps you holding files in front of you while messing around

 You can take a look at it [here](https://www.yoink.app/).